openpnp/openpnp/CONTRIBUTING.md

+# Issues, Bug Reports, and Feature Requests
+* When creating a new Issue, first search to see if it has already been filed.
+* Bug reports must include the following or will be deleted:
+    * Steps to reproduce.
+    * Expected result.
+    * Actual result.
+    * Notes, log files, screen captures, videos, etc. to show the problem.

 # Code Contributions and Pull Requests
 Before starting work on a pull request, please read: https://github.com/openpnp/openpnp/wiki/Developers-Guide#contributing

 Summary of guidelines: